CoolProp/CoolProp/Web/coolprop/wrappers/Csharp/index.rst

 Pre-compiled binaries can be downloaded from :sfdownloads:`Csharp`.
 Development binaries coming from the buildbot server can be found at :sfnightly:`Csharp`.

-Download the platform-independent.7z file and expand it to a folder called ``platform-independent``.
+Download the ``platform-independent.7z`` file and expand it to a folder called ``platform-independent`` using 7-zip.
 Download the special C# shared library for your system architecture to the same location from either :sfdownloads:`Csharp` (release) or :sfnightly:`Csharp` (development).
 Copy the Example.cs file to the same location.
 You will need to have a copy of some version of C#.

 When you are finished, you should have a folder layout something like ::